Productivity

 Surgical residency is a war on your time.
 Learn the specific, battle-tested strategies to maximize efficiency, study smarter, and prevent burnout.

-Visual Element: An infographic of a "Resident's 24 Hours", showing the typical wasted pockets of time ("The Commute", "The Wait for Anaesthesia", "The Elevator") and how to reclaim them.
+Visual Element: An infographic of a "Resident's 24 Hours", showing the typical wasted pockets of time ("The Commute", "The Wait for Anaesthesia", "The Elevator", "Turnaround Time") and how to systematically reclaim them for your surgical education.

-This guide outlines productivity protocols specifically designed for the high-friction environment of surgical training.
+This guide outlines advanced productivity protocols specifically designed for the high-friction, high-stakes environment of surgical training.
+It is written by surgeons who have survived the grind, passed the fellowship exams, and learned these lessons the hard way.

 Part 1: The Philosophy of Deep Work